ghxiao/morph-xr2rml/README_code_architecture.txt

     - an unfolder (MorphRDBUnfolder < MorphBaseUnfolder) to create SQL queries from a triples map
     - a data source reader (MorphBaseDataSourceReader) provides methods to open, configure and close the connection, run queries against the DB, and possibly manage cache strategies.
-    - a data translator (MorphRDBDataTranslator < MorphBaseDataTranslator) that actually makes the translation in the data materialization case: it runs SQL queries created by the unfolder, then generates RDF triples from the results.
+    - a data translator (MorphRDBDataTranslator < MorphBaseDataTranslator) that actually makes the translation.
+      In the data materialization case, it runs SQL queries created by the unfolder, then generates RDF triples from the results.
     - a data materializer (MorphBaseMaterializer) basically consists of a properly initialized JENA model (name space, etc.), either in mem or db.
-The model is used to store statements created from subjects, predicates and objects read from the database.
+The model is used to store statements created from subjects, predicates and objects.
     - a query translator and query result processor are used in the query rewriting mode only.
-The query translator rewrites a SPARQL query into an SQL query, the query result processor runs the SQL query against the database and translates the SQL result set into an XML SPARQL result set.
+The query translator rewrites a SPARQL query into an SQL query, the query result processor runs the SQL query against the database connection and translates the SQL result set into an XML SPARQL result set.

 fr.unice.i3s.morph.xr2rml.engine.MorphRunner provides the main class to run the process:
     - Load the properties